 In your garden, stinkgrass can be more difficult since mowing is rarely an option.
 Pull the weeds by hand at least once a week – like with lawns, the key is preventing additional seed formation.
 If you use a pre-emergence herbicide in the garden, this is often enough to prevent any new seeds from developing into plants.

-More difficult to reach areas or perennial landscapes may benefit from the use of an herbicide when stinkgrass makes its appearance.
-Try clethodim, diuron, glyphosate, oxyfluorfen or sethoxydim in these tricky spots, but be careful not to spray wanted plants.
+More difficult to reach areas or perennial landscapes may benefit from the use of an herbicide when stinkgrass makes its appearance, but be careful not to spray wanted plants.